32% of users who contact a brand expect a social media customer service response within 30 minutes, and 42% expect a reply within 60 minutes.

 Ladies and gentlemen, meet Jen!
 Have a look at the number of reactions it has received over a year!

-Judging by the comments, people were totally amused with the replies from Jen, and it didn’t end there with her popping into the conversation every now…
+Judging by the comments, people were totally amused with social media customer service from Jen, and it didn’t end there with her popping into the conversation every now…

 That last bit was published a year after the initial reply from Jen.
 It could’ve easily been forgotten by that time, but Skyscanner took the opportunity to remind their fans of what could be their most impressive social media conversation ever.
 How cool is that?!

 This one is old but gold.
 Fishy Sainsbury’s, the wet dream of all pun enthusiasts.
 It takes an insane level of creativity and language skills to pull something like this off, and I am pretty most of us wouldn’t even come close to this.
 I’d still love you to take a look at this masterpiece of a social media customer service!

 As you can see, there are different ways to delight your customers.
 The way you communicate with them very much depends on their tone that they set by starting the conversation.

 Some more stats to wrap social media customer service up

 It’s no wonder customer satisfaction rises when a brand responds to people on social media.
 A consumer survey conducted for Sprout Social indicates that when this happens:

 - 70% of people are more likely to use a brand’s product or service.

 - 65% of people have more brand loyalty.